·Francisco Ferreira·8 min read

 Minutes 4–8: Write the prompt.
 Commit to your first attempt without iterating on it during these minutes.
 The constraint is useful precisely because it forces you to think through all requirements before writing, not after seeing a failed output.

 Minutes 9–11: Submit, receive your score, and read the failure explanation.
-Identify the single requirement you missed or underspecified — not the whole list, just the one that cost you the most points.
+Identify the single requirement you missed or underspecified.
+Not the whole list, just the one that cost you the most points.

 Minutes 12–15: Open one real prompt you use in a project or in production.
-Apply the technique from the challenge you missed — the specific constraint, the length instruction, the output format — to that prompt.
+Apply the technique from the challenge you missed, the specific constraint, the length instruction, the output format, to that prompt.
 Surgical addition only, not a full rewrite.

 The 15-minute budget is itself a constraint.
-If you regularly need 30 minutes, the challenge format isn't the bottleneck — the production prompt you're applying techniques to has more structural issues than one daily fix will solve.
+If you regularly need 30 minutes, the challenge format isn't the bottleneck.
+The production prompt you're applying techniques to has more structural issues than one daily fix will solve.
 Note those for a full evaluation session when you have more time.

 You just learned the format that separates useful daily challenges from entertainment.

-See exactly what score your prompts get — PromptEval evaluates them free with 3 credits.
+See exactly what score your prompts get, PromptEval evaluates them free with 3 credits.
 No install, no API key, no credit card.
 Or try today's challenge directly at PromptEval Daily.

 Frequently Asked Questions